AikePetunia/AAS-backend/README.md

 # Aike armar un setup.
 > This project is part of my personal learning journey.
-I'm not an expert developer, but I built this to explore web scraping, automation, and machine learning in a way that lets me create anything I imagine.
+I'm not an expert developer, sorry for bad code and those things.
+Avoided AI help, it's a learning project.
 > ⚠️ This tool scrapes public product listings.
 It does not access private data or databases.
+> ⚠️ This page part from the idea of [HardGamers](https://www.hardgamers.com.ar/), but with more features and with a more setup vision, not only a gaming computer.
+It's not my intention to compite.

 A web scraping project focused on finding the best prices across Argentinian tech/gaming stores.
-The goal is to automate the process of:
+The goal is to automate the process of watching
-- Discovering product paths dynamically
-- Identifying useful HTML classes (title, price, etc.)
-- Avoiding manual setup for every new store

-## Tech Stack
+## Tech Stack used so far
+- Html
-- JavaScript (Playwright)
+- Css
-- Python (scikit-learn / future: TensorFlow)
-- JSON / CSV for data handling
+- React + Typescript
+- Node + playwright
-- Bash + terminal tools (grep, sed, etc.)
+- Python + scikit-learn

 ## General Roadmap
-- [x] Get routes from website (via Gourlex)
-- [x] Get DOM structure via Playwright
-- [x] Manual labeling of good/bad routes/classes
+- [X] Very basic front-end to show products
+- [X] Get paths and classes from pages with playwright to get datasets to train AI
-- [ ] Train IA to predict valid paths
+- [ ] Train AI to predict valid paths, classes from pages to automate scrappig new pages.
+[50%]
-- [ ] Automate DOM selector detection
-- [ ] Return final `SiteConfig` JSON like HardGamers
+- [ ]

 ## 💡 Future Features